-Exercise and sport psychology is a fundamental element in empowering learning, optimal performance and well-being of athletes.
-This course introduces students to various fundamental constructs that impact on participation and performance in exercise and sport.
-The content provides a basic overview of key concepts that help to recognise, explain and interpret human behaviour within exercise and sport settings.
-The course will provide students with an ability to recognise the broad and inter-linked influences that psychological factors have within exercise and sport settings.
+Sport, Exercise and Performance Psychology is a fundamental element in empowering learning, well-being and athletic performance of different individuals and teams.
+This course introduces students to various fundamental constructs that impact on adherence, participation and performance in sport, exercise and physical activity.
+The content provides a basic overview of key concepts that help to recognise, explain and interpret human behaviour within sport, exercise and physical activity settings.
+The course will provide students with an ability to recognise the broad and inter-linked influences that psychological factors have within sport, exercise and physical activity settings.
 Students will need to demonstrate an ability to interpret and modify such factors to enhance one’s performance and wellbeing.
-By the end of this course, students will develop sound understanding of key concepts in exercise and sport psychology and will be able to identify and apply essential psychological factors needed to enhance performance and increase exercise adherence.
+By the end of this course, students will develop sound understanding of key concepts in Sport, Exercise and Performance Psychology and will be able to identify and apply evidence-based behavioural techniques needed to increase exercise adherence, improve health and fitness, and performance needs.

 On successful completion of the course students will be able to:

-1. Describe the role of exercise and sport in mental health and wellbeing, and best practices in the delivery of health and exercise advice.;
+1. Describe the role of exercise, physical activity and sport in mental health and wellbeing, and best practices in the delivery of health, exercise and performance advice (ESSA 13.2.2);

-3. Identify and describe psychological factors and strategies that influence and predict participation and adherence to exercise and physical activity;
+3. Identify and analyse psychological factors and behavioural strategies that influence and predict participation and adherence to exercise, physical activity, sport and performance settings (ESSA 13.2.4);

-- Individual, psychological factors affecting sport and exercise
+- Individual and group, psychological factors affecting sport, exercise, wellbeing and performance

-- Psychological growth and development through exercise and sport
+- Psychological growth and development through sport and exercise

-- Practical skills and assessment in exercise and sport
+- Practical skills and assessment in sport, exercise, physical activity and performance

 In order to pass this course, each student must complete ALL of the following compulsory requirements: